luiscruz/course_sustainableSE/2026/p1_measuring_software/g19_SortingAlgorithms.md

 | Radixsort | 2.43 J | 2.17 |
 | Quicksort | 3.54 J | 1.03 |

 Using the anova test we get a p value of roughly p = 6.82e-54 < 0.05, making it clear there is a significant statistical difference in energy usage between algorithms.
-Looking at the table (and figure TODO), it is clear that Radixsort and Quicksort are the most energy-efficient, with mergesort not far behind and heapsort being the least efficient of all.
+Looking at the table (and in the image below), it is clear that Radixsort and Quicksort are the most energy-efficient, with mergesort not far behind and heapsort being the least efficient of all.

 For the Rust-based algorithms, we can compare the quicksort and mergesort values to the python values: